shiromino/shiromino/README.md

 ## Running
 You can find your compiled executable in `./build/Shiromino`.
 Note that the executable may have a native file extension, so expect it to end with `.exe` on Windows.

 To ensure that the game finds its assets, make sure to use the project root directory as your current working directory when running the game, or use `game.ini` to set `BASE_PATH` accordingly.
-The easiest way to check if everything worked should be:
+The easiest way to check if everything works should be:

 ```shell
 $ ./build/Shiromino
 ```

+Note: If you used the MSYS2 build instructions, note that double-clicking the executable won't work unless you provide all the DLL files in the same directory.
+Be advised to start shiromino through the command line as outlined above.